FullHuman/purgecss/README.md

 ## What is purgecss?

-When you are building a website, chances are that you are using a css framework.
-Bootstrap, Materializecss, Foundation are some of the big css framework that you can include to your website, but you will only use a small set of the framework and a lot of unused css styles will be included.\
+When you are building a website, chances are that you are using a css framework like Bootstrap, Materializecss, Foundation, etc...
+But you will only use a small set of the framework and a lot of unused css styles will be included.

 This is where Purgecss comes into play.
-Purgecss takes your content and your css and matches the selectors used in your files with the one in your content files.
-It removes every unused selectors from your css files, resulting in smaller, optimize css files.
+Purgecss analyzes your content and your css files.
+Then it matches the selectors used in your files with the one in your content files.
+It removes unused selectors from your css, resulting in smaller css files.

 ## Documentation